Unvortex Lattice and Topological Defects in Rigidly Rotating Multicomponent Superfluids

+An example of such a defect is at the origin of the following texture, using the polar coordinates $\left(r,\alpha\right)$:

+where $\phi\left(r\right)\rightarrow0$ as $r\rightarrow0$.
+This field corresponds to the azimuthal angle $\chi=k\alpha$, having a winding number of $k$ for this angle.
+As can be seen in Fig. \eqref{fig:An-illustration-for}, the winding of $\chi$ does not imply a discontinuity in the texture $\hat{\mathbf{n}}\left(\mathbf{r}\right)$, unlike in an ordinary vortex, since the magnetization points toward the north pole near the origin.
+Yet, any set of $k$ points that are angularly spaced by $\Delta\alpha=2\pi/k$ for the same $r$ all have the same magnetization $\hat{\mathbf{n}}$ at them, showing that this is a $k$-to-$1$ texture, which constitutes a $k$-defect at the origin.
+Although this field is continuous, it is not possible to smooth the defect by altering the orientation of the vectors while keeping a single-signed Jacobian; the defect will merely be relocated to another position.

-\selectlanguage{english} The presence of defects in the mapping $\hat{\mathbf{n}}\left(\mathbf{r}\right)$ is dictated by the Riemann-Hurwitz formula, a topological theorem that establishes a connection between defects in a mapping and the topological properties of the spaces it connects.
-Let $P$ and $S$ be two closed Riemann surfaces, and let $\hat{\mathbf{n}}:P\rightarrow S$ be a surjective mapping, with no defects other than point defects of the kind described earlier.
-Suppose that the surface $S$ is covered $Q$ times by the mapping from the entirety of $P$, and suppose that the mapping $\hat{\mathbf{n}}$ has defects at $N$ different points of $P$, where these defects possess the topological numbers $k_{1},\ldots,k_{N}$.
+The presence of these defects in the system is dictated by the Riemann-Hurwitz formula, a topological theorem that establishes a relationship between the branching points in a mapping and the topological properties of the spaces it connects.
+We will assume that, away from defects, the mapping is differentiable and has a positive Jacobian.
+Let $P$ and $S$ be two closed Riemann surfaces, and let $\hat{\mathbf{n}}:P\rightarrow S$ represent the mapping between the spaces.
+Then each point of $S$, except for images of defects, must be mapped to the same number of times, say $Q$ \citep{Topology=000020of=000020gauge=000020fields=000020and=000020condensed=000020matter,Topology=000020from=000020the=000020differentiable=000020viewpoint,Unification=000020of=000020topological=000020invariants=000020in=000020Dirac=000020models}.
+Suppose that $\hat{\mathbf{n}}$ has defects at $N$ different points of $P$, where these defects possess the topological numbers $k_{1},\ldots,k_{N}$.
 Then the Riemann-Hurwitz formula states that